Fannie, Freddie regulator revises caps on multifamily loans

-(Reuters) - The Federal Housing Finance Agency said on Friday it revised the limits on what Fannie Mae (FNMA.PK) and Freddie Mac (FMCC.PK) buy for their multifamily business into the end of 2020 in an effort to address a shortage in affordable housing.
+Sept 13 (Reuters) - The Federal Housing Finance Agency said on Friday it revised the limits on what Fannie Mae and Freddie Mac buy for their multifamily business into the end of 2020 in an effort to address a shortage in affordable housing.

 The new multifamily loan purchase caps for the two government-sponsored enterprises will be $100 billion each for a total of $200 billion for the five-quarter period through the final quarter of 2020, FHFA said.